Capitals rally late, stun top-seeded Panthers 4-2 in Game 1

 The two-man disadvantage was killed off.
 And Florida was one second away from escaping the whole thing unscathed, before Wilson scored at 3:47 to give Washington a 1-0 lead.

 But Wilson left the game not long afterward.
 He returned to the ice during a stoppage in play in the second period, skated a bit as if to test something, then returned to the locker room.
-There was no immediate word on the injury or its extent.
+He was being evaluated postgame for a lower-body injury.

+”Anytime a player doesn’t finish a game, there’s a concern level with it,” Laviolette said.

 Bennett tied the game late in the first, Giroux made it 2-1 in the second, but the Panthers were blanked the rest of the way.